yabellini/docs.carpentries.org/topic_folders/governance/task-force-policy.md

 [Carpentries Task Forces GitHub Repository](https://github.com/carpentries/task-forces) with the following information:

 - [Task Force Charter](https://github.com/carpentries/task-forces/blob/master/task-force-charter-template.md)
+- Clear  indication about the current status of the Task Force (active, project completed)
 - Contact information for the task force
 - Link to the public meeting notes (if available)
 - Names and roles of the task force members